22

 On 16 June 1979, after seeing an advert, Lyon took part in the world’s first professional female bodybuilding championship, organized by the International Federation of Bodybuilding in Los Angeles.
 She won the top trophy, becoming the first female champion of a sport that few women practised at the time, two years before Jane Fonda published her Workout Book.

-Robert Mapplethorme photographed her more than 200 times
+Robert Mapplethorpe photographed her more than 200 times

-Lisa Lyon, a pioneer of bodybuilding and performance in the 70s
+A pioneer of bodybuilding and performance art in the 1970s

-While Lyon has not – yet – gone down in the annals as an artist, this perhaps surprising declaration resonates with certain approaches to art that have indeed been accepted by posterity.
-With his 1970 The Act of Drinking Beer with Friends Is the Highest Form of Art, the American artist Tom Marioni made an artwork out of boozing, while the year before Gilbert & George were already declaring themselves “living sculptures.”
+While Lyon has not yet gone down in history as an artist, this perhaps surprising declaration resonates with some approaches to art today.
+With The Act of Drinking Beer with Friends Is the Highest Form of Art (1970), American artist Tom Marioni made an artwork out of boozing, while the year before Gilbert & George were already declaring themselves “living sculptures.”

 But perhaps we don’t need such evidence to follow Lisa Lyon’s logic.
 When she died last September, at the age of 70, the French singer Bernard Lavilliers, who was briefly married to her from 1982 to 1983, repeated it once again: “For her, bodybuilding was a form of performance.”